Addiction Treatment Maine

 Methamphetamine addiction is a growing problem in Maine, particularly in Aroostook County.
 Between January 2005 and July 2006, there were 31 meth addiction-related arrests in Maine, 23 of which took place in Aroostook County, according to the University of Southern Maine’s Muskie School of Public Service.

 Although the drug can affect anyone, the typical meth addict in Maine is a “rural white male or female,” according to the University of Southern Maine’s 2007 meth report.
 Methamphetamine is often manufactured locally in clandestine labs, but some of the meth that is available in Maine is coming from Mexico or Canada, the USM report states.
 According to the U.S. Drug Enforcement Administration, “Maine’s size and predominately rural population create an ideal environment for methamphetamine manufacturing.”

 Meth is an incredibly addictive drug, and users can find themselves completely hooked after just one dose.
 Those who do try to quit are often unsuccessful because meth detox includes horrible withdrawal symptoms such as depression, anxiety, intense craving and excessive sleeping.

-No matter your insurance, be it Cigna, Aetna, Humana, Blue Cross / Blue Shield (BCBS), Assurant, Unicare, United Health Care, Anthem, Carefirst, Asuris Northwest Health, Golden Rule, Celtic Insurance, Fortis, Health Net, Kaiser, Vista, Shelter, Wellpoint, Tri Care, Accordia or even Medicare, and state insurance — we can help you find what you need in your state.
-We also offer many affordable self pay options for addiction treatment in Maine.
+No matter your insurance, be it Cigna, Aetna, Humana, Blue Cross / Blue Shield (BCBS), Assurant, Unicare, United Health Care, Anthem, Carefirst, Asuris Northwest Health, Golden Rule, Celtic Insurance, Fortis, Health Net, Kaiser, Vista, Shelter, Wellpoint, Tri Care, Accordia or even Medicare, and state insurance — we can help you find what you need.
+We also offer many affordable self pay options for addiction treatment.